seattlehomebrew/seattlehomebrew.github.io/_posts/2012-04-18-grapefruit-honey-ale-brewday.md

   * This was a confusing book because the recipes are for 1-gallon batches with only a small sidebar for a normal 5-gallon batch.
   * We had to make many substitutions for available malts and to use up some hops that we already had on hand.
-  * We used 5 &#8220;small&#8221; grapefruits (instead of the ridiculously large grapefruits).
+  * We used 5 "small" grapefruits (instead of the ridiculously large grapefruits).
 The recipe only calls for roasting their peels.